tjohnston-softdev/rsi-facebook-reach/readme.md

 ---

 ## Conclusion
 This report is a compilation of several different sources regarding Facebook fan pages and advice on how they can be managed.
 It also explains how to promote the page for potential new fans, and to promote engagement among existing fans.
-It should be noted that this is not qualified or concrete information on running Facebook page, or any website for that matter.
+It should be noted that this is not qualified information on running Facebook pages, or any website for that matter.
 Hence, it should only be used as a starting point.
-Below, I have included links to the source material and other used assets for further reading.
+Links have been included to the source material and other used assets for further reading.

--Tyrone

 ---